 Government is an institution of God.
 Now notice how he says it.
 "There is no power but of God."
 Now that's to say this, there's no power anywhere in existence that isn't reflective of the purpose and will of God.
 Did you get that?
 That is an inclusive statement.
-There's now power anywhere that is not representative of God's authority.
-No civil government exists in any nation of the world, never has, never will, apart from God having instituted it.
+There's no power anywhere that is not representative of God's authority.
+No civil government exists in any nation of the world, never has, or ever will, apart from God having instituted it.

-Psalm62:11 says, "Power belongs to God."
+Psalm 62:11 says, "Power belongs to God."
 All power belongs to God.
 All creation belongs to God.
-All things belong to God in Heaven and in earth.
+All things belong to God in heaven and in earth.
 The entire world belongs to God.
-Man and all of his social contacts, and all of his social connections is only what he is and relates to who he relates to by the creative act and purpose and will of God.
+Man and all of his social contacts, and all of his social connections is by... is only what he is and relates to who he relates to by the creative act and purpose and will of God.
 He is imminent in the world.
 He, who created the world, controls the world.
 He manages the world for His own purposes.
 And he, alone, is sovereign.
-And anyone who possess any sovereignty on earth has delegated sovereignty.
+And anyone who possesses any sovereignty on earth has delegated sovereignty.

 God is the ultimate sovereign.
-I think this is reflective of a thought given by the Apostle Paul preaching on Marse Hill in Acts17.
+I think this is reflective of a thought given by the apostle Paul preaching on Mars Hill in Acts 17.
 He talks about the nations.
-And he says in Verse26, that "all nations of men who dwell on all the face of the earth," that is speaking of God, "has determined the times before appointed and the boundaries of their habitation."
+And he says in verse 26, that "all nations of men who dwell on all the face of the earth, and has" that is speaking of God, "has determined the times before appointed and the boundaries of their habitation."
 In other words, God is the one who has designed and created nations.
-The length -- that is their duration on the earth -- and the breadth -- that is their identifying and signifying marks.
+The length — that is their duration on the earth — and the breadth — that is their identifying and signifying marks.
 So the gift of authority is a divine gift.
 No tyrant ever seized power without God allowing him.

 And then the other side of it is, the power that is, is ordained by God.
 "You mean in our nation that's what it says?"
 If it is a power, it's ordained by God.
 Well you say, "What about the cruel abuses?"
 Listen, the cruel abuses and the injustices and the wrongs of governments are no reflection of God's holy nature, and no reflection of God's holy will, any more than divorce in a marriage is a reflection of God's holy will.
 But marriage is no less an institution of God.
 And though there is apostasy in the church, the church is still an institution ordained of God.
 But the apostasy is no reflection of the nature of God.

 God has ordained government to protect and preserve men, to protect their life and their property.
 To do that, there must be the role of government to repress evil, to repress crime, and to hold up and honor those who are virtuous and good.
 So Paul says, "The powers that be are ordained by God."
-The powers that be -- I hope you know this -- are not the will of the majority.
+The powers that be are not — I hope you know this — the will of the majority.
 The majority only reflects the sovereign purpose of God.
-The powers that be are God design.
+The powers that be are God’s design.
 And that means any governmental power in any form.

 If you resist the government, you resist the institution of God.
-The word "ordinance" there, sometimes translated "ordinance" is the word, neatage.
-It means institute.
-Because God is the power behind all government, whoever resists the authority of government, whoever is anti-taso, whoever lines up against the government -- and it's in a perfect form.
-Whosever has and continues the permanent attitude of resistance against the government, whoever arranged himself against the government by refusing to support, by disobeying, resists God.
+The word "ordinance" there, sometimes translated "ordinance," is the word diatag.
+It means “institute.”
+Because God is the power behind all government, whoever resists the authority of government, whoever is antitass, whoever lines up against the government, and it's in a perfect form.
+Whosoever has and continues the permanent attitude of resistance against the government, whoever ranges himself against the government by refusing to support, by disobeying, resists God.

-Way back in 1839, Robert Halldane, writing in his wonderful commentary on Romans wrote, "The people of God, then, ought to consider resistance to the government under which they live as a very awful crime, even as resistance to God, Himself," end quote.
-It's quite a remarkable statement, and one which I mentioned to you last week, is whole-heartedly ascribed to by Georgie Vins and those who have come out of Russia to tell us that the dear Christian brothers and sisters in Russia will make no resistance against their government.
-And if they are imprisoned, it will be simply and only because of their love and proclamation of the Gospel of Jesus Christ.
+Way back in 1839, Robert Haldane, writing in his wonderful commentary on Romans wrote, "The people of God, then, ought to consider resistance to the government under which they live as a very awful crime, even as resistance to God, Himself," end quote.
+It's quite a remarkable statement, and one which I mentioned to you last week, is whole-heartedly ascribed to by Georgy Vinz and those who have come out of Russia to tell us that the dear Christian brothers and sisters in Russia will make no resistance against their government.
+And if they are imprisoned, it will be simply and only because of their love and proclamation of the gospel of Jesus Christ.

 We honor that government whether the president or the governor or the senate, house, the police, whatever it is.
 And I'm thinking back, do you remember David's horror when he had occasion to kill Saul?
 Do you remember that?
 But he wouldn't do it.
 He just couldn't do it.
 He understood this truth of honoring the one in authority.
 It was so important in Israel to teach children this that the penalty for a disobedient child, one who was disobedient to his parents, was what?
 Death.

-So government is divinely decreed, and to resist it, is to resist God.
+So government is divinely decreed, and to resist it is to resist God.
 Now I want to take you to a third thought as we wrap up.
 Those who resist will be punished.
-Look at Verse2, again.
+Look at verse 2, again.
 "They that resist shall receive to themselves judgment."
 If you resist the government, you're going to be punished.
 That's the way it is.
-The word is "crima."
+The word is krima.
 It's a word that means judgment.